Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/postgres-basics.md

 - `id`: A unique identifier for each plant (auto-incrementing)
 - `name`: The name of the plant (required)
 - `species`: The species of the plant (required)
-- `light_needs`: The light requirements of the plant
-- `water_needs`: The water requirements of the plant
 - `price`: The price of the plant (required)
 - `acquisition_date`: The date the plant was acquired (defaults to the current date)